ABOUT US

 She has continued to gain experience working with kids needing support for emotional regulation, play development, handwriting, toileting, feeding, and sensory processing difficulties.

-She has completed Karen Stagnitti’s Learn to Play courses which is foundational in her practice and recently completed Learn Play Thrive by Meg Proctor which has equipped her with neuro-affirming approaches to support learning and development for autistic children.
+Amelia has completed Karen Stagnitti’s Learn to Play courses which is foundational in her practice and recently completed Learn Play Thrive by Meg Proctor which has equipped her with neuro-affirming approaches to support learning and development for autistic children.

 In her spare time Amelia loves cooking, painting, reading a good novel, going for a run, or playing a boardgame.